GunnarGriese/gunnargriese.github.io/_posts/2023-09-26-ga4-data-redaction.md

 - In Transit: This is where you scrub data from the GA4 requests before they hit GA4's servers.
 Here you can configure Regional Data Controls and take advantage of sGTM's Transformations feature.
 - Post-Data Collection: This is where you delete already collected data.
 Here you can utilize Data Deletion Requests and/or the User Deletion API.

-For a complete rundown of all available data controls in GA4, I recommend consulting (this official Google document)[https://support.google.com/analytics/answer/13126616?hl=en], since it offers a central guide to GA4's data practices and controls for protecting the confidentiality and security of data collected by GA. https://support.google.com/analytics/answer/13126616?hl=en
+For a complete rundown of all available data controls in GA4, I recommend consulting [this official Google document](https://support.google.com/analytics/answer/13126616?hl=en), since it offers a central guide to GA4's data practices and controls for protecting the confidentiality and security of data collected by GA.

 ## Conclusion